Together MoA — collective intelligence of open-source models pushing the frontier of LLM capabilities

 Do we need multiple LLMs as proposers?

-as number of proposed outputs either from different proposers or the same proposer.
+To assess the influence of the number of proposers on performance, we conducted experiments with varying numbers of proposed answers.
+We denote n as number of proposed outputs either from different proposers or the same proposer.
 We use Qwen1.5-110B-Chat as the aggregator for all settings in this table.

 We can see there is clearly a consistent advantage brought by having more proposer outputs even with Single-Proposer.
 However, the Multiple-Proposer configuration consistently outperforms Single-Proposer, indicating that integrating a wider variety of inputs from different models significantly enhances the output.
 This highlights the value of leveraging diverse perspectives and capabilities that different models offer.